Company Registration Monitors’ Checklist

 The Checklist supports the Code of Considerate Practice and asks a number of questions to establish what level a company is performing to.

-For example, the first bullet point in the 'Enhancing the Appearance' section of the Code of Considerate Practice reads:
+For example, the first bullet point in the ‘Care about Appearance‘ section of the Code of Considerate Practice reads:

 - Ensuring that the external appearance of sites enhances the image of the industry.

-To establish whether a registered company is meeting this requirement, the first bold question in the 'Enhancing the Appearance' section of the Checklist asks:
+To establish whether a registered company is meeting this requirement, the first bold question in the ‘Care about Appearance‘ section of the Checklist asks:

 - Does the external appearance of the site present a positive image of the industry?